 • We don’t have access to data we don’t have.

-• We don’t add any indirrection to our control flow.
+• We don’t add any indirection to our control flow.

 • The syntax is complex

-• All the functions on callstack till Foo that do not process error will need to somehow check if error occured and bypass it futher.
+• All the functions on the call stack above Foo that don’t process the error will need to somehow check if an error occurred and pass it further.
 With std::variant it doesn’t look like a good decision.

 So here comes…